Sticky space

 2. Gain Principal Involvement

-Once you’ve won their support, your next objective is to get them to actually participate in your promotional efforts.
+Once you've won their support, your next objective is to get them to participate in your promotional efforts.
 The principal can help unite the entire school behind your sales goal.
 They can also assist you in promoting your fundraiser kickoff as well as make daily announcements.

-• Slime the principal
+• Slime the Principal

 • Tape them to the wall